kuujo/vertigo/README.md

 # Java User Manual

-**Vertigo 0.7.0-beta2 has been released!**

-**Note: Vertigo 0.7.0-beta2 is only compatible with Vert.x versions that use Hazelcast 3.x**
+**Note: New Vertigo versions are only compatible with Vert.x builds that use Hazelcast 3.x**

 1. [Getting Started](#getting-started)